evelyneee/evelyneee/README.md

 # Hey 👋

-I'm althio, a canadian developer.
+I'm evelyn, a canadian developer.

 I like SwiftUI and WebAssembly, and my preferred programming languages are Rust and Swift.